-I first immersed myself in Public Health when I studied Health Psychology in my undergraduate Psychology degree.
+I first immersed myself in public health when I studied health psychology in my undergraduate psychology degree.
 The top-down view of the wider psychological and behavioural determinants of health and healthcare captivated me like nothing else.

 I’ve collaborated with the World Health Organization (WHO) and Norwegian Institute of Public Health to develop global frameworks and customisable technical tools for electronic health registries for maternal and child health – coined eRegistries, and I’ve worked closely with the International Stillbirth Alliance in a research and advocacy capacity.

-I am the lead author on six international scientific studies in perinatal health and evidence-based medicine, and co-author on 18 other national and international research projects across maternal and newborn health, psychology, and environmental conservation.
+I am the lead author on six international scientific studies in perinatal health and evidence-based medicine, and co-author on 20+ other national and international research projects across maternal and newborn health, psychology, and environmental conservation.

 I am also hugely passionate about taking science to those to whom it matters most.
 As well as my scientific journal publications, I have co-authored reports to WHO and State Government, and articles in The Conversation AU, and written plain-language research summaries, blogs, podcast scripts, and website and app content.
 I’ve spoken at 10 international conferences and meetings and seven national conferences and forums.

 I am now an honorary research fellow at The University of Queensland.
 I work as an independent consultant, partnering with universities and organisations to improve maternal and newborn health outcomes using high-quality evidence, and to communicate that evidence to decision-makers.
 Visit consulting for more information.

 I live in Brisbane with my partner, and a very sweet Russian Blue.